schraderL/inquilineGenomics/README.md

   analyseCAFEoutput.Rmd
 ```

+## Demographic inference with MSMC2
+Demographic history for A. insinuator and A. echinatior with MSMC2:

+./Ne/MSMC2.refAech.md
+./Ne/plotMSMC2.Rmd

 ## Evolutionary rate analyses
 [Evolutionary rate analyses](./SOS/AnalyseDNDS.hyphy.sh) and signatures of selection (SOS) on single copy orthologs with HyPhy (v2.3.14)